eddedomer/Assignment-3-OOP/assignment3/readme.txt

 We are not completly happy with the way we did this.
 I wanted to make a more efficient way to store the data of the old employee but since we work with so many different datatypes it was a real mess trying to store it all. so we just stored it in the same method for all of them which is a little bit wet but since there are only 2 variables to be stored we thought of it as fine.

+Comments on 1.11 from Daniel;
+Well we noticed quite fast the limitations of inheritance, though it is great for reuse and creating relationships with classes.
+It is quite hard to justify our trade offs since we had a lot of challanges in managing different types of employees.
+Our inheritance is causing the code to be very dependet of eachother.
+One example of this is that if we where to add a feature to their shared attributes we need to update both of them.

+As well for the code being hard to update.
+If we where to introduce new employees this might in some cases be challinging due to the inheritance hiearchy.
+That in some cases could make us do some exstensive modifications.

+And I can't forget to mention that the code also is dublicated.
+If we look at how we managed the attribute name, is that it is dublicated across multiple classes.
+To handle the attribute name we would need to change this in each class separately.

+For a summary it is important to use inheritance but we've learned that it comes with limitations.
+But if you know your weaknesses you also knows it's limitation.
+Thinking about the trade offs is important when choosing the design of your project.